-4.4 Research and development, patents and licenses etc.
+C. Research and development, patents and licenses, etc.

-Please refer to 4.1 Operating Results and 4.2 Liquidity and Capital Resources and 2.2 Business overview - Intellectual Property" elsewhere in this annual report.
+Please refer to "A. Operating results" and "B. Liquidity and capital resources" in this Item 5 and "B. Business overview - Intellectual Property" included in Item 4 elsewhere in this annual report.

-4.5 Trend information
+D. Trend information

-Please refer to 4.1 Operating Results in this annual report.
+Please refer to "A. Operating results" in this Item 5.